The National Trust of Australia (NSW) is governed by a Board comprised of elected members and the National Trust’s Chief Executive Officer.

 Prior to joining the National Trust (NSW), Debbie was the Executive Officer at Friends of the Botanic Gardens Inc. and became significantly involved in the merger of Friends with the Royal Botanic Gardens Foundation, and was appointed CEO of Foundation and Friends of the Botanic Gardens Ltd in July 2012.
 This role gave Debbie exposure to many environment and heritage issues and importantly experience with members and volunteers.

-Debbie Mills is a Chartered Accountant and has also been on the Board of Directors of a charity that looks after re-homing lost and abandoned animals.
+Debbie is a Chartered Accountant and has also been on the Board of Directors of a charity that looks after re-homing lost and abandoned animals.
 She brings her passion for conservation of heritage, culture and the arts, the environment and animal welfare to her role.

 Ms Alison Page, Board Director